nohabean/Whos-That-Pokemon/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] Added Reset button so that the user can try again or let a fried try

 ## Video Walkthrough